 Instructions

-- In a mixing bowl, add flour, sugar and salt.
-Whisk together until combined.
+- In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.

-- Heat your milk until warm (110F) about 90 seconds in the microwave.
-While whisking, gradually add dry active yeast to prevent clumping.
-Yeast should fully dissolve.
-Cover and let this sit for 10 minutes, until a thick film develops on the top.
+- Heat milk until warm about 90 seconds in the microwave or in a small saucepan over low heat until 110 F with a digital thermometer and remove off stove top.
+Then gradually add dry active yeast while whisking the warm milk until the yeast has fully dissolved.
+Cover and rest for 10 minutes, until a thick frothy film develops on the top.

 Jeanne